Credit: Tom Werner / DigitalVision / Getty Images

 Wharton Business Foundations Specialization

-The fully online, flexible program takes about seven months to complete at the suggested pace of two hours per week.
+The fully online, flexible program takes about 2 months to complete at the suggested pace of 10 hours per week.
 Students complete a capstone project that synthesizes their skills and knowledge gained during the class.
 Graduates receive a shareable certificate of completion.

 Paying for MBA Prep Courses

 Students can find many free or affordable ways to complete MBA prep courses.
-MBA prep courses that charge tuition may offer various financing options to make programs more accessible.
+MBA prep courses that charge tuition may offer various financing options, including subscription models and installment plans, to make programs more accessible.

 Common Questions About MBA Prep Courses